alfonsof/terraform-aws-examples/code/09-module-example/README.md

 This folder contains a module example of a Terraform file (https://www.terraform.io/).

-It shows how to manage using a module web server clusters in two environments:
+It shows how to develop (not duplicating code) web server clusters in different environments using a module.
+The environments are:
 * Staging (stage)
 * Production (prod)